microsoft/GraphEngine/doc/Config/config-v1.md

 The _root node_ is always `Trinity`.
 There must be exactly one root node.
 The root node has an attribute called `ConfigVersion` that specifies the version of the configuration file.
-Currently, the value must be 1.0 or 2.0 if it is specified.
-The value "1.0" indicates that the configuration file conforms to the specification given here.
+It it is specified, the value must be 1.0 or 2.0.
+The value "1.0" indicates that the configuration file conforms to the specification 1.0 given here.
 If not specified, the configuration file will be parsed as version 1.0.

+Note, nuget package `GraphEngine.Core` 1.0.8482 and below only support configuration specification 1.0.

 All valid nodes under Trinity node are `section` nodes.